 These are dissolvable, and will gradually disappear by two to three weeks, but for as long as they are still there you should continue to clean your baby’s mouth with cooled, boiled water each time after eating, drinking or taking medicine.

 Sometimes when the stitches fall away, a small hole might be left in the palate, which may close without more surgery.
 This will be checked when your child comes for a follow up appointment.

-After your baby has had a cleft palate operation, he or she will need to come back to the hospital for an outpatient appointment about three months after the operation.
-This appointment will either be sent to you in the post.
+After your baby has had a cleft palate operation, he or she may need to come back to GOSH for a wound check five days after the operation.
+This appointment should be made before you leave hospital.
+Your child will need to come back three to four months later for an outpatient appointment.
+This appointment will be sent to you in the post.